saoudrizwan/Disk/README.md

 If you Alt + click `retrievedMessage`, then Xcode will show its type as `Message`.
 Pretty neat, huh?
 <img src="https://user-images.githubusercontent.com/7799382/28643842-0ab38230-720c-11e7-8bf4-33ce329068d1.png" alt="example">

 So what happened in the background?
-Disk first converts `message` to JSON data and writes that data to a newly created file at `/Library/Caches/Folder/message.json`.
+Disk first converts `message` to JSON data and [atomically writes](https://stackoverflow.com/a/8548318/3502608) that data to a newly created file at `/Library/Caches/Folder/message.json`.
 Then when we retrieve the `message`, Disk automatically converts the JSON data to our `Codable` struct type.

 **What about arrays of structs?**